-- Wood shingles/shakes – Is there mold or decay?
+- Wood shingles/shakes – Is there mold or rot?
 Have any of the shingles split or curled?

 Tip #2: Perform an Interior Inspection

-Your home will react to water intrusion on the interior.
-Walk around your house and pay special attention to the ceilings, window trims, and attic space.
-Moisture marks (brown, yellow, or gray stains) and peeling paint on the walls or ceilings are definite indicators of a damaged or leaky roof.
+In most cases leaking at or near the roof will cause visible evidence on the interior of your home.
+Walk each room in your house and pay special attention to the ceilings, window trims, and attic space.
+Moisture marks (brown, yellow, or gray stains) or peeling paint on the walls or ceilings indicate a damaged or leaky roof.

 Interior Inspection Guide:

-- Attic Space – Safely go into your attic space and turn out the lights, do you see any sunlight peeking through?
+- Attic Space – Safely go into your attic space and turn out the lights.
+Do you see any sunlight peeking through?
 Do you see any damp areas on your rafters?
-What about damp insulation?
+What about wet insulation?

 - Walls and Window Trim – Do you notice any staining or streaks on your walls?
 Peeling paint?
 Is the wall area around a window warping, cracking?
-Are you noticing excess moisture around your window?
+Are you seeing excess moisture around any windows?

 Tip #3: Be on Top of Your Preventative Maintenance

-Not all roof leak causes can be prevented but there are definitely steps you can take to minimize the risk.
+You can’t prevent all roof leaks, but you can take steps to minimize the risk.
 Damaged roofs can negatively impact the entire property from the ceilings to the foundation.
-It’s important to be educated on how to maintain and spot potential leak sources before it’s too late.
+It’s vital to be educated on maintaining and spotting potential leak sources before it’s too late.

 Preventative Maintenance Guide:

-- Flashings – Most leak sources are caused by damaged or improper flashings around chimneys, vents, skylights, and walls.
-Water can enter through these areas and cause extensive damage to walls, ceilings, insulation, and even electrical systems.
+- Flashings – Most leaks are caused by damaged or improper flashings around chimneys, vents, skylights, and walls.
+Water can enter these areas and cause extensive damage to walls, ceilings, insulation, and even electrical systems.

-- Gutters/Downspouts – Water backup from poorly maintained gutters is another very common cause of roof leaks and water intrusion.
-Keep them clean, consider installing gutter guards!
+- Gutters/Downspouts – Water backup from poorly maintained gutters is another common cause of roof leaks and water intrusion.
+Keep them clean, and consider installing gutter guards!